Valkryst/Automated_YouTube_Downloads/README.md

 * Run the script to generate all necessary files and folders.

-* Add a [cron]([cron - Wikipedia](https://en.wikipedia.org/wiki/Cron)) job to run the script at a set interval.
+* Add a [cron](https://en.wikipedia.org/wiki/Cron) job to run the script at a set interval.

   * e.g. `0 * * * * /bin/bash ~/downloading/youtube/download.sh > ~/downloading/youtube/download.log`

 ## Usage

-1. Find a video on YouTube, or any of the [sites supported by yt-dlp]([Supported sites &mdash; yt-dlp 2021.12.01 documentation](https://docs.yt-dlp.org/en/latest/supportedsites.html)), and copy the URL.
+1. Find a video on YouTube, or any of the [sites supported by yt-dlp](https://docs.yt-dlp.org/en/latest/supportedsites.html), and copy the URL.

 2. To download the full video, add the URL to a new line in `video_urls.txt`.